Exceptions faculty and students can use

 - Other streaming media resources from the University Libraries

-The TEACH Act section of the U.S. Code is much longer than the face-to-face teaching exemption (quoted in full above): 17 U.S. Code § 110.2.
+The TEACH Act section of the U.S. Code is much longer than the face-to-face teaching exception (quoted in full above): 17 U.S. Code § 110.2.

-The TEACH Act exemption covers performances and displays of copyrighted works beyond the films offered in Kanopy and Swank.
+The TEACH Act exception covers performances and displays of copyrighted works beyond the films offered in Kanopy and Swank.
 For more information, explore the links below.